Shine16/Linorobot-PCB/README.md

 ## Onboard DC-DC

-The Linorobot control will use at max approximately 2.5A, a 5v DC-DC was designed onboard the PCB.
+The Linorobot control will use at max approximately 2.5A, a 5V 3A DC-DC was designed onboard the PCB.
+The DC-DC circuit was designed based on the [AIC2510-50GM5TR](https://datasheet.lcsc.com/szlcsc/Analog-Integrations-AIC2510-50GM5TR_C211625.pdf) datasheet, with values selected for fixed a 5v configuration.

 A copper cutout for the Inductor was done reduce on noise induced.

-The DC-DC circuit was designed based on the [AIC2510-50GM5TR](https://datasheet.lcsc.com/szlcsc/Analog-Integrations-AIC2510-50GM5TR_C211625.pdf) datasheet, with values selected for fixed a 5v configuration.